 The Committee considers self-identification a guiding principle in international law to determine rights holders’ status as indigenous women and girls.
 However, the Committee recognizes that some indigenous women and girls may prefer not to disclose their status due to historical discrimination, racism, and the legacy of colonial and colonization policies.
 This General Recommendation and the rights under CEDAW are applicable to all indigenous women and girls, inside and outside of their territories; in their countries of origin, while in transit, and in their destinations; and as migrants, including during their displacement, as refugees, and stateless persons.

-Indigenous women and girls play a key role in their communities as leaders; transmitters of culture; custodians; food producers and guardians of native seeds; and workers involved in food and water security; and advocates for a sclean, healthy, and sustainable environment.
+Indigenous women and girls play a key role in their communities as leaders; knowledge holders and transmitters of culture; custodians; food producers and guardians of native seeds; workers involved in food and water security; actual practitioners for a clean, healthy, and sustainable environment.
 The Committee underscores the importance of the advocacy and organization of indigenous women human rights defenders, including women environmental human rights defenders, at all levels.

 The Committee recognizes that indigenous women and girls face intersecting forms of discrimination and persistent barriers to the full enjoyment of their human rights.
 These forms of discrimination affect them in and outside of their indigenous territories.
 Such discrimination is often founded on their indigenous origin or identity, sex, gender, age, disability, and is rooted in systemic racism and negative stereotypes.